 - Enhances your application: If your academics are a cake, notable extracurricular activities are the cherry on top.
 It puts you ahead of the competition, even if only by a slight factor.
 Remember, everyone else has academics, and some have even more.
 So, how are you going to be better than those applicants?

 - Jack of many trades: Good extracurricular activities portray you as a potential student that can contribute to the day-to-day life on campus and add value beyond books.
 The idea of an interview is to find out the kind of person you are and your underlying soft skills.
 Having other interests can make you seem all-rounded and more interesting to the panel.

 - Shows persistence: The fact that you could do justice to your interests and be among the top scorers of over 200,000 applicants demonstrates your determination and persistency.
 Business schools and businesses in general, want individuals who are proactive and dedicated.

 The IIMs are looking for depth rather than breadth.
 What this means is that even if you have a ton of extracurriculars, they are really of no value unless you’ve spent enough time on them and achieved something.
-So, saying that you sing, dance, paint and take photos isn’t as good as saying that you have multiple certifications in Hindustani music and have performed on stage at important events, or saying that you’ve pursued photography for 5 years and have the vision to use this skill to enlighten people on issues you feel strongly about or this tool published your pictures and so on.
+So, saying that you sing, dance, paint and take photos isn’t as good as saying that you have multiple certifications in Indian classical music, and have performed on stage at important events, or saying that you have pursued photography for 5 years, and have the vision to use this skill to enlighten people on issues you feel strongly about, or several platforms have published your pictures or so on.
 So, make sure you have a depth to your passions and are able to justify them.
 Here are some other extracurricular activities that can get you brownie points in an IIM interview.
 And if you feel like you haven’t done anything noteworthy, it’s never too late to start.

 - Student council – This is a way to develop your leadership skills.
 It shows the IIM panel that you are responsible, motivated and a person who can influence others positively.